udelcodes/udelcodes.github.io/CodingClub/Week5/crypto.md

 Now that you've learned about Caesar Ciphers and how to decode them, head to [this link](https://learnification.fun/) for more practice.
 Log in using any eamil account you or your parents have to save your progress.
 Then click on the menu button in the top left corner, and click on bathroom ciphers.
-This will take you through a few examples of Caesar Ciphers, but once you get to a problem that asks about a different type of cipher, come back here to learn how to solve it.
+This will take you through a few examples of Caesar Ciphers, and you can stop once you get to a problem that asks about a different type of cipher.

+Or, if you don't want to make an account, the instructor can share screen and show you the Caesar Cipher examples.